 If you’re all about pretzel everything or simply love a good homemade roll, you have to try these new vegan Pretzel Rolls!!

-Combine with hands until it forms a dough.
+Combine with your hands until it forms a dough.
 If the dough is still tough after a min or so, add a lil water a 1tsp at a time.
 Remove the dough from bowl, add a little bit of oil to coat the bowl and prevent sticking, and place dough back in bowl.
 Cover with plastic wrap or a towel.
 Let proof for 1 hour or until double in size.

 Remove the dough from the bowl.
 Break the dough into 4 sections and start shaping the dough.
 Roll the dough into a smooth round ball.